top of page

 Benjamin Lovitz

 Often, the key to solving a problem lies in uncovering some underlying symmetry.
-In most of my work, I find and leverage algebraic-geometric and representation-theoretic symmetries in problems coming from tensor decompositions, quantum information theory, and optimization.
+In most of my work, I find and leverage algebraic-geometric and representation-theoretic symmetries in problems coming from quantum information theory, tensor decompositions, and optimization.

 Keywords: CP decomposition, secant variety, identifiability, stabilizer rank, quantum property testing, quantum state discrimination, entanglement theory, entangled subspaces, quantum de Finetti theorem, polynomial optimization, semidefinite programming.